kptdev/kpt/site/reference/cli/pkg/push/README.md

 ---
-title: "`get`"
+title: "`push`"
-linkTitle: "get"
+linkTitle: "push"
 type: docs
 description: >
-  Fetch a package from a git repo.
+  TODO(oci-support) rewrite: Fetch a package from a git repo.
 ---

 <!--mdtogo:Short
-    Fetch a package from a git repo.
+    TODO(oci-support) rewrite: Fetch a package from a git repo.
 -->

-`get` fetches a remote package from a git subdirectory and writes it to a new local directory.
+TODO(oci-support) rewrite: `get` fetches a remote package from a git subdirectory and writes it to a new local directory.

 ### Synopsis

 <!--mdtogo:Long-->
+TODO(oci-support) rewrite:
 ```
 kpt pkg get {REPO_URI[.git]/PKG_PATH[@VERSION]|IMAGE:TAG} [LOCAL_DEST_DIRECTORY] [flags]
 ```